DanieleDeco/meta-barcoding-sequencing-from-England-Rockpools-/README.md

 ```
 vsearch -usearch_global all_reads.fasta -db consensus_ref_seqs.fasta -strand both -id 0.90 -otutabout otu.tsv
 ```

+The taxomy and the OTU table files can be now imported in R or be used to generate a BIOM file for other pipelines

 # Publication
 Microbial community and biodiversity meta-barcoding sequencing data from rocky shorelines on the northeast and southwest coasts of England.